Latin American and Caribbean Studies (LACS)

-The concentration in Latin American and Caribbean Studies is designed to promote a multidisciplinary approach to social, historical, political and linguistic issues in Latin America and the Caribbean.
-It is founded on the basic pillars of a Liberal Arts education such as understanding the person as a whole, promoting critical thinking and expanding cultural horizons.
-Its mission is to provide students a strong historical, social and cultural foundation for the understanding of specific components of differing Latin American and Caribbean cultures.
+The minor in Latin American and Caribbean Studies is designed to promote a multidisciplinary approach to social, historical, political, and linguistic issues in Latin America and the Caribbean.
+It is founded on the basic pillars of a Liberal Arts education, such as understanding the person as a whole, promoting critical thinking, and expanding cultural horizons.
+Its mission is to provide students with a strong historical, social, and cultural foundation for the understanding of specific components of differing Latin American and Caribbean cultures.
 Through this approach, we strive to foster critical awareness of the heterogeneity that characterizes the region as well as a critical understanding of the complexities of its relationship with the United States.
-The curriculum of the Latin American and Caribbean studies concentration expresses our commitment to developing the person as a whole by allowing students to explore, analyze, discuss, read and write about a variety of themes directly related to Latin America, from different theoretical frameworks.
-This in turn encourages students to reflect upon their own cultural background.
+The curriculum of the Latin American and Caribbean studies minor expresses our commitment to developing the person as a whole by allowing students to explore, analyze, discuss, read, and write about a variety of themes directly related to Latin America from different theoretical frameworks.
+This, in turn, encourages students to reflect upon their own cultural background.

 Faculty

-Mónica Ayala-Martínez (Spanish and Portuguese), Isis Campos (Women’s and Gender Studies), Julia Fernández (Art History and Visual Culture), Melissa Huerta (Spanish), Francisco López-Martín (Spanish), Shiri Noy (Anthropology/Sociology), Frank Proctor (History), Charles St-Georges (Spanish), Luis Villanueva (Economics), Micaela Vivero (Visual Arts)
+Mónica Ayala-Martínez (Spanish and Portuguese), Isis Campos (Women’s and Gender Studies), Melissa Huerta (Spanish), Francisco López-Martín (Spanish), Shiri Noy (Anthropology/Sociology), Frank Proctor (History), Marion Ramírez (Dance), Charles St-Georges (Spanish), Luis Villanueva (Economics), Micaela Vivero (Visual Arts)

 Liz Barringer-Smith